encarsia/non/README.md

  * Lucky you asked.
 If you installed the application via `setup.py`, run `python setup.py uninstall --user` or `python setup.py uninstall` (with superuserpowers) to undo the installation.
 This will remove the Python package and any desktop files.

+### ANYTHING ELSE I SHOULD KNOW?

+ * application related files are stored in `~/.non`:
+   * `config.yaml` for current Nikola site and bookmarks, editing or deleting does not affect any actual local Nikola site
+   * `non.log` for the type of persons who stick their noses into everything

 ### THAT SOUNDS PRETTY BASIC.
 ANY PLANS FOR THE FUTURE ON THIS?

  * My view on this project is quite selfish: I'm trying to improve my skills by writing stuff I intend to use.